YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 Unity uses **Animation Layers** for **managing complex state machines** for **different body parts**.
 An example of this is if you have a lower-body layer for walking-jumping, and an upper-body layer for throwing objects / shooting.

+In Unity’s Animator Controller, an animation layer is a way to organize and blend multiple animation states that affect the same character.
+Think of it like Photoshop layers — each layer can add something on top of others, and Unity blends them together.

 You can manage animation layers from the Layers Widget in the top-left corner of the Animator Controller.